verdaux/BookNotes/Impressors 5.md

 - [ ] Skin like butter, hugs like no other.
 If I have children some day, she'll be the mother.
 - [ ] This may be frightening to the common brand of men.
 - [ ] Nothing extraordinary ever did happen unless I caused it.
+- [ ] Im just a man standing in front of khichdi asking for it to be sushi